apify/n8n-nodes-apify-content-crawler/README.md

 ## Usage

 You can use this node in various workflows.
-It is espacially useful for extracting content from websites for LLMs and other AI applications.
+It is especially useful for extracting content from websites for LLMs and other AI applications.

 1. **Set up a workflow**: Create a new workflow in n8n.
 2. **Add AI Agent node**: Add an AI Agent node to your workflow to process or analyze the extracted content.
-3. **Add Website Content Crawler node**: Insert the node into your workflow and connect it as AI Agent tool.
+3. **Add Website Content Crawler node**: Insert the node into your workflow and connect it as an AI Agent tool.
-4. **Configure credentials**: Enter your Apify API or use Apify OAuth flow.
+4. **Configure credentials**: Enter your Apify API key or use Apify OAuth flow.
-6. **Execute the workflow**: Run the workflow using chat interface.
+5. **Execute the workflow**: Run the workflow using the chat interface.

 ![workflow](./docs/uc.png)